jb2zt/learning_notes/ethernaut/challenges.md

 ## Fallout

 - It looks like the Fal1out() function is the only thing here that reassigns owner, so just send to that?
 IDK what the allocator() function is for in that case though
+    -- I think the extra stuff is just to distract you.
+In this case you just grab ownership but funding the Fal1out() function